emilydaykin/Internet-Series-Database-Client/README.md

 # Challenges & Takeaways:
 - When testing, any action (based on a user event or inital load) that causes the state to re-render must be wrapped in `act(...)`
+- Testing components that are only accessible to authenticated users is done the same way as testing any other (public) component; the component is there in the codebase whether a user signs in or not, so when provided jest mock data, those components can be tested!